 GCI video programs

-Speaking of Life.
-This online program presents short discussions by Dr. Joseph Tkach, GCI president, on biblical topics from a Trinitarian perspective.
+- Speaking of Life.
+This online program presents short messages by Dr. Joseph Tkach, GCI president, on biblical topics from a Trinitarian perspective.
 View or download these programs at www.speakingoflife.org.

 - You’re Included.
 This online program presents interviews with Trinitarian theologians and authors.
 View or download these interviews at www.youreincluded.org.

 - Michael Jinkins, Invitation to Theology (InterVarsity, 2001; 278 pages)

 - Darrell Johnson, Experiencing the Trinity (Regent College, 2002; 112 pages)

 - C. S. Lewis, Mere Christianity (HarperCollins, often reprinted; 225 pages)

 - Fred Sanders, The Deep Things of God: How the Trinity Changes Everything (Crossway, 2010; 256 pages)

 - James B. Torrance, Worship, Community and the Triune God of Grace (InterVarsity, 1996; 130 pages)